imor/uci/README.md

 This event is raised once UCI has started a new game.

 #### EngineMoved
 This event is raised when the engine has made a move.
-The only argument _move_ is an object with properties _from_, _to_ and _promotion_. _from_ and _to_ are the algebraic notation square names for the from square and to square respectively. _promotion_ property contains the piece to which the pawn is being
+The first argument _move_ is an object with properties _from_, _to_ and _promotion_. _from_ and _to_ are the algebraic notation square names for the from square and to square respectively. _promotion_ property contains the piece to which the pawn is being